-- 85 Each Council member shall be accountable in respect of personal acts only, and shall not be accountable for any acts done or authorised to which the Council member shall not have expressly assented.
-No member of the Council shall incur any personal liability in respect of any loss or damage incurred through any act, matter, or thing done, authorised or suffered by the Council member being done in good faith for the benefit of The Society, although in excess of the Council member's legal power. - 86 If the Council so determine the members of the Council may be indemnified out of the funds and property of The Society from and against all costs, charges, damages and expenses whatsoever which they or any of them may sustain by reason of their respectively accepting office or acting in execution of the duties or powers imposed upon or given to them by the Charter or the By-Laws of The Society.
+85 Each Council member shall be accountable in respect of personal acts only, and shall not be accountable for any acts done or authorised to which the Council member shall not have expressly assented.
+No member of the Council shall incur any personal liability in respect of any loss or damage incurred through any act, matter, or thing done, authorised or suffered by the Council member being done in good faith for the benefit of The Society, although in excess of the Council member's legal power.